How to Write an Interview Follow Up Email (the easy way)

 Email #1: Thank you (same day)

 Just wanted to thank you again for meeting with me earlier.
-I’m definitely going to get in touch with Susan like you recommended.
+I’m definitely going to get in touch with Susan as you recommended.
 I’ll keep you in the loop, and of course, please let me know if there’s anything I can do to repay the favor!

 A few things to note: First, the thank you is simple.
 No need to spill more ink than you need to.